BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 - No splash screen is displayed (with HRP)
 - Fade in/out is instant (with HRP)

-#### Further conceal vaults
+#### Stretch game plotline
 In terms of roleplay, there's not much sense to visit the cities of the Big Circle: Broken Hills, Redding, New Reno, etc. In Vault City computer, you learn about Vault 15, in Vault 15 - about Vault 13, get the GECK, and it's pretty much non-stop express from there.
-This component grants you roleplaying justification to visit all those settlements, by removing Vault location information from the computers.
+This component removes bits of information here and there, so that there are less shortcut paths:
+- Vault City computer won't reveal Vault 15 location
+- Vault 15 computer won't reveal Vault 13 location
+- Lou (owner of Malamute salon in Redding) won't reveal San Francisco location

 ### Special notes / compatibility
 - **It will ONLY work if you have killap's patch** or restoration pack installed.
 You can get those at http://www.killap.net.